CoquiCoders/beta-book/the_imapact/README.md

 Imagine a program that helps businesses find the funds they need, while reducing government administration and the cost to taxpayers.
 We let entrepreneurs find and apply for a variety of government and non-government funding streams like reimbursements, tax credits and grants all in one place.
 With Puerto Rico as the lead, we've built a new way to help small businesses, increase local jobs, and reduce red tape.

-If you want to implement a program like this in your city, visit primerpeso.com/contact.
+If you want to implement a program like this in your city, visit [Primer Peso](primerpeso.com/contact)

-Overall it encourages the market to move to more open and consistent practices.
+Overall it encourages the market to move on to more open and transparent practices.